steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

         ---
         ```

     10. Use the trained model to predict a single image.

-        ```
+        ```py
         # Grab an image from the test dataset.
         img = test_images[1]
         print(img.shape)
         ```

     11. tf.keras models are optimized to make predictions on a batch, or collection, of examples at once.
 Accordingly, even though you are using a single image, you must add it to a list.

-        ```
+        ```py
         # Add the image to a batch where it's the only member.
         img = (np.expand_dims(img,0))

         print(img.shape)
         ```

     12. Predict the correct label for this image.

-        ```
+        ```py
         predictions_single = probability_model.predict(img)

         print(predictions_single)